Migration and Asylum Division

 Project timeframe: 02.03.2022 – 31.01.2024

-Grant amount: 1 000 000 USD
+Grant amount1 000 000 USD

 Project Partners: Fundacja Centrum Badań Migracyjnych (Migrant Info Point), Fundacja dla Somalii, Fundacja Nasz Wybór, Fundacja Polskie Forum Migracyjne, Helsińska Fundacja Praw Człowieka, Klub Inteligencji Katolickiej, Polska Gościnność (Chlebem i Solą), Stowarzyszenie Homo Faber, Stowarzyszenie Nomada, Związek Ukraińców w Polsce (Oddział w Przemyślu)